 The assessment of the potential for recent Arctic changes to influence broader hemispheric weather is a difficult and controversial topic, with considerable skepticism.
 There is little agreement on problem formulation, methods, or robust mechanisms in the research community.

-The topic, however, is a major science challenge, as continued Arctic changes are an inevitable aspect of anthropogenic global change and is an opportunity for improved extended range forecasts at mid-latitudes.
-An intriguing and increasingly important question from scientists and the broader community is whether recent extreme weather in North America, eastern Asia and northern Europe were merely random events or were related to recent global or Arctic climate change.
-CliC, the Atmospheric Working Group of IASC, other IASC Working Groups and multiple programs have prioritized the challenge: CliC, WMO/Polar Prediction, NOAA, UK Met Office, and the Icelandic Met Office.
+The topic, however, is a major scientific challenge, as continued Arctic changes are an inevitable aspect of anthropogenic global change and is an opportunity for improved extended-range forecasts at mid-latitudes.
+An intriguing and increasingly important question from scientists and the broader community is whether recent extreme weather in North America, eastern Asia, and northern Europe were merely random events or were related to recent global or Arctic climate change.
+CliC, the Atmospheric Working Group of IASC, other IASC Working Groups, and multiple programs have prioritized the challenge: CliC, WMO/Polar Prediction, NOAA, UK Met Office, and the Icelandic Met Office.

 2014 Updates for Linkage Between Arctic Climate Change and Mid-Latitude Weather Extremes